 The Company is subject to anti-bribery and anti-corruption laws, including the Corruption of Foreign Public Officials Act (Canada).
 Failure to comply with these laws could subject the Company to, among other things, reputational damage, civil or criminal penalties, other remedial measures and legal expenses which could adversely affect the Company's business, results in operations, and financial condition.
 To mitigate this risk, the Company has an anti-corruption policy in place for its personnel, and consultants.
+In addition, Company personnel annually complete an anti-bribery and anti-corruption compliance training program.
 However, it may not be possible for the Company to ensure compliance with anti-bribery and anti-corruption laws in every jurisdiction in which its directors, employees, agents, sub-contractors or joint venture partners are located or may be located in the future.